Demand Response for Your Home

 The above links are for websites or electronic services sponsored by third parties, not SDG&E. SDG&E displays links to websites or electronic services sponsored by third parties.
 SDG&E is not responsible for the content or operation of third-party websites or electronic services reached by virtue of such links or content, and the presence of such links or content does not imply SDG&E endorses or is affiliated with such third-party websites, services or third parties, or any services or products they offer.
 The third parties, and not SDG&E, are solely responsible for any advertisements, opinions, advice, statements, services, offers, data, information, content, or other materials that such third parties express or make available, including the description of third party services on this page.

-When a call for energy conservation is issued, it can trigger one or more different incentive programs, depending on how much energy conservation is needed to stabilize the grid.
-Typically when larger conservation is needed, events called Reduce Your Days or Critical Peak Event Days are called.
-Reduce Your Use Event Days affect business and residential customers on a Time-of-Use TOU-Plus pricing plan Critical Peak Pricing Event Days affect business customers on a Time-of-Use CPP-D pricing plan.
+When a call for energy conservation is issued, it can trigger one or more incentive programs, depending on how much energy conservation is needed to stabilize the grid.
+Typically, when larger conservation is needed, events called Reduce Your Use or Critical Peak Pricing Event Days are called.

-Make sure the right person at your home or business is signed up to receive notifications and alerts from SDG&E when event days occur.
+Sign into My Account and make sure that the right person at your home or business is signed up to receive notifications and alerts from SDG&E.

-Demand Response is a call for conservation by SDG&E and can provide financial incentives to those customers who volunteer) to reduce or shift electricity use during peak periods in response to time-based rates and can provide a financial incentive for doing so.
+Demand Response is a call for conservation by SDG&E and can provide financial incentives to those customers who are enrolled in a Demand Response Program and volunteer to reduce or shift electricity use during peak periods in response to a call for energy conservation.

 Auto Demand Response is technology-enabled equipment and controls that can help streamline energy management and allow our business customers to participate in a Demand Response program automatically.
 If you’re looking for a program that specializes in Auto Demand Response, check out our Technology Incentives Program.